 I am a Barcelona-based communications specialist with extensive experience in offline internal comms and creative writing.
 I’ve worked in the manufacturing and education industry, focusing on employee engagement and emerging internal channels.
 I love to inspire employees so that they feel empowered to figure out their own goals and shoot for the moon.
 In my free time, you can find me writing mostly about animal advocacy or personal growth.

-When we’re involved in creating something amazing, we’re more motivated and empowered to make it a success.
+When you’re involved in creating something amazing, you’re more motivated and empowered to make it a success.

 Our change communications programmes put your employees front-and-centre, making them a central focus of the messaging to inspire them to help deliver sustainable and exceptional results.
 Get in touch to find out how we can help you implement positive and successful change in your organisation!